D-PLACE/dplace-cookbook/recipes/extracting_variables/README.md

 # How to extract data for selected variables from D-PLACE?

-Data in D-PLACE is organized in [datasets](https://github.com/D-PLACE/dplace-data/blob/master/datasets/README.md).
-Thus, the first step towards extracting data for a variable is locating the dataset the variable belongs to.
-If you found a variable of interest to you in the web app, e.g. [EA006](https://d-place.org/parameters/EA006), you already have all you need: The variable ID `EA006` and a link to the dataset it belongs to, the [Ethnographic Atlas](https://d-place.org/contributions/EA) with ID `EA`.
-So the datapoints for variable `EA006` must be extracted from all datapoints of the dataset `EA`, located at [`datasets/EA/data.csv`](https://github.com/D-PLACE/dplace-data/blob/master/datasets/EA/data.csv).
+The first step towards extracting data for a variable is finding its identifier.
+If you found a variable of interest to you in the web app, e.g. [EA006](https://d-place.org/parameters/EA006), you already have all you need: The variable ID `EA006`.

-Since all data for a dataset is available as a set of [CSV files](https://en.wikipedia.org/wiki/Comma-separated_values), you can use your favorite CSV tool to extract and further manipulate the data you are interested in.
+Since CLDF data is available as a set of [CSV files](https://en.wikipedia.org/wiki/Comma-separated_values), you can use your favorite CSV tool to extract and further manipulate the data you are interested in.
 In the following, we describe how to proceed with the tools from [csvkit](https://csvkit.readthedocs.io/en/1.0.3/index.html) - a suite of [command line tools](http://swcarpentry.github.io/shell-novice/) to work with CSV.